lordmilko/i686-elf-tools/README.md

    deb http://archive.ubuntu.com/ubuntu bionic-updates main
    ```

-4. Run the following commands. `sudo -s` is optional, however if you are not running as root you will get repeated password request prompts during the course of the execution
+4. Run the following commands. `sudo -s` is optional, however if you are not running as root you will get repeated password request prompts during the course of the execution.

     ```sh
     sudo -s